 Pet hair goes with anything, right?
 If you share your life with a cat or dog (or both), you’ve probably come to that conclusion.
 Unhappily, there are times when clinging pet hair doesn’t work.
 For instance, those rare instances when you hit the town in your fanciest clothes.
 Cat and dog hair don’t make for stylish accessories.
-Rather than forfeit date night, try keeping pet hair lint rollers on-hand.
+Rather than forfeit date night, try keeping pet hair lint rollers on hand.

 Where’s the Hair Coming From?

 Cats and dogs shed.
-While it’s on a much smaller scale, even hairless dog breeds have a few hairs drop here and there.
+While it’s on a much smaller scale, even hairless cat and dog breeds have a few hairs drop here and there.
 Shed hairs represent old and loose hairs from the coat your pet no longer needs.
 Shedding grants room for fresh, new hair to grow in to keep your pet looking sleek and shiny.
-Pet hair lint rollers keep those brittle, old hairs from making you look shabby.
+Pet hair lint rollers keep those brittle, old hairs from making YOU look shabby.

 Cats and dogs typically undergo two major sheds a year: in the spring and autumn.
 If you own a breed with a double-layered coat, that shed equates to a HUGE amount of hair.
 (Pet hair lint rollers might not keep up – consider a pet vacuum cleaner)

 However, pets that spend most of their lives indoors miss important seasonal cues.
 This is why you find shed hair throughout the year.
-It doesn’t mean you have to boot your poor cat into an outdoor cat house for the rest of their life, just expect to find hair everywhere.
+It doesn’t mean you have to boot your poor cat into an outdoor cat house for the rest of their life; just expect to find hair everywhere.

 Abnormal Shed Hair